adamwiles/GroupMe-Bot-Kit/README.md

 # GroupMe-Bot-Kit
-A GroupMe api wrapper that combined with node js allows for easy creation and use of GroupMe bots.
+A GroupMe API wrapper that combined with node js allows for easy creation and use of GroupMe bots.
 This wrapper can create a bot and send a message in 3 lines of code, with an access token and a group id.
 Access tokens and group ids can be found on the GroupMe developer website.